Open Gardens Constantia is back in 2019, and this time they’re water-wise

 64 New Church Street | Tamboerskloof | +27 (0)21 488 2555

-Sleek, sophisticated, but still welcoming, Beluga’s revamped bar is your go-to for after-work drinks.
+Sleek, sophisticated, but welcoming, Beluga’s revamped bar is your go-to for after-work drinks.
 It features an extensive selection of whiskies from around the world.
-Enjoy it neat, on the rocks, or ask Edson “Eddy” Kembo, the charming bar manager, to mix a cocktail.
+Enjoy them neat, on the rocks, or ask the skilled bar team to mix you a cocktail.
 Or opt for a crisp glass of bubbly.
-Beluga’s new wine preservation system, Le Verre du Vin Classic, ensures that their champagne and sparkling wine by the glass stay fresh and bursting with bubbles.
-Read more about Beluga.
+Enjoy cocktails with sushi or dim sum for up to half price every day from 12pm to 6pm (and all day on Sundays).
+Read more about what to love at Beluga.

 Hours: Monday to Sunday: 12 pm to 10pm